bprecipes/recipes/spicy_bbq_chickpea_bowl.md

-Spicy BBQ Chickpea and Crispy Polenta Bowls with Asparagus + Ranch Hummus.
+Spicy BBQ Chickpea and Crispy Polenta Bowls with Asparagus & Ranch Hummus
 =========

 This meal has a lot of prep but it is filled with many great flavors